d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert-dataset.md

     # where the input may contain replaced '<mask>' or random tokens
     mlm_input_tokens = [token for token in tokens] pred_positions_and_labels = []
-    # Shuffle for gettting 15% random tokens for prediction in the masked
+    # Shuffle for getting 15% random tokens for prediction in the masked
     # language model task
     random.shuffle(candidate_pred_positions)
     for mlm_pred_position in candidate_pred_positions: